Explore Learn Connect

 Due to the coronavirus pandemic, we are working to transform Explore and Play in order to meet the new safety measures while ensuring that we can still enjoy the essence of the session.

-We are slowly moving our focus on the mental wellbeing of the wider community, and we think that free unstructured time in nature is more than ever, very important.
+We are slowly moving our focus on the mental wellbeing of the wider community, and we think that outdoor unstructured play and time spent in nature, is more than ever, very important.

 The social distancing rules and the safety measures that have been introduced to accommodate children and provide education during this crisis might impact their perception of the world.

 We know that the many fabulous teachers will do their best to keep the stress to a minimum.

 We also know that to ensure the safety of pupils and staff, many important activities will have to be put on hold or at least they’ll take place in a different way.

 Think about assemblies, singing sessions, or the use of certain equipment, which might be forbidden for the time being.

-We still don’t know what impact this will have on our school community’s mental and physical health, but we know for sure that this can be mitigated by following some simple steps, such as ensure the adequate free play in nature as often as possible.
+We still don’t know what impact this will have on our school community’s mental and physical health, but we know for sure that this can be mitigated by some simple measures, such as keep active and visit nature regularly.